VamsiUdaykumar/Medical-Chatbot-MLOps/Geetha/readme.md

     - Combine cleaned rows into a new `retraining_data.json` under a versioned folder (e.g., `v1`, `v2`)
     - Archive processed raw logs in the corresponding `production_data_archive/vN/` folder to prevent reprocessing

-**Requirement:** Define pipeline for ingesting, cleaning, and transforming new production data for retraining.

 - **Directory Structure:**

   ```